Certificate of Sponsorship (COS)

 1. Submit increase request through SMS

-2. Provide detailed justification for additional need
+2. Provide detailed justification for extra need

 4. Allow time for Home Office review and approval